Bolin-Wu/neartools/README.md

 This package contains functions as follows:

--   `pretty_template`: Automatically create an ‘rmd’ folder, create &
+-   `get_label_df`: Get the labels from a dataframe.

-    open an rmd file with a nice looking template.
+-   `get_pretty_template`: Automatically create an ‘rmd’ folder, create & open an rmd file with a nice looking template.
 This facilitates the communication with researchers & tracking the records.
 By default it complies an *html* file.
     For more information about R markdown please see [here](https://rmarkdown.rstudio.com).